 It’s hard to find someone who is more fiercely proud of being a native Charlottean than Winston Robinson.
-So much so, that Robinson’s nickname of “Wilmo” is inspired by his native neighborhood of Wilmore.
-Looking around, Winston sees the Queen City with clear eyes.
+Winston is so tied to his community, his nickname is”Wilmo” — inspired by his native neighborhood of Wilmore.
+Winston sees the Queen City with clear eyes.
 He sees the real Charlotte … and he’s working to make it better for everyone.
 He has served as past president of the Lockwood Neighborhood Association and is currently an active resident in McCrory Heights.
 He shares his deep knowledge of Civil Rights history in Charlotte and its reverberations outside of Charlotte.

-> PHOTO CREDIT: Steven Lamar
+PHOTO CREDIT: Steven Lamar

 Listen to Winston’s Chat with Matt Olin and Tim Miner

 Do you think you have what it takes to write for the Biscuit?Well, let us know!!